Here are my top Epcot Food And Wine Festival tips to help you have the best possible experience at this amazing event.

 I would not suggest booking an Eat to the Beat Dining Package (which includes a meal and seating to a show) unless you are there on a very busy day and really want great seats.

-Food and Wine Tip #8: Be Adventurous & Try New Things
+Epcot Food and Wine Festival Tips #9: Be Adventurous & Try New Things

 Finally, the festival is an amazing opportunity to step outside of your comfort zone and try new flavors.
 I love that I can try something different without having to commit to an entree-sized portion.

 I’m not a huge beet fan, but last year I tried the roasted beet salad at the Farm Fresh booth and it was one of my favorite items at the whole festival!
 I’d bet you will be pleasantly surprised if you try something you think you don’t like.

 That’s it for my tops 9 Epcot Food & Wine Festival tips.
 Any questions?
 Please leave a comment below or join the discussion in the free private Facebook group for my Disney-only site, The Budget Mouse!

 Check out my other Epcot Food & Wine Festival posts as well: